The-Ronin-Project/ronin-kafka/README.md

 `ronin-kafka` is a messaging library for sending and receiving `RoninEvent` objects via kafka.
-A `RoninEvent` object is a data class that provides the [Ronin Event Standard](https://projectronin.atlassian.net/l/cp/Ts2DgMuT) metadata attributes and a `data` element of type `RoninEvent.Data` for storing an event payload.
+A `RoninEvent` object is a data class that provides the [Ronin Event Standard](https://projectronin.atlassian.net/l/cp/Ts2DgMuT) metadata attributes and a `data` element of any type for storing an event payload.

 # Status